newlinedotco/awesome-fullstack-tutorials/angular/viewchild-post/README.md

   }
 ```

-we can also invoke the child component's method `changeCompState()`.
+We'll also invoke the child component's method `changeCompState()`.
-To do so wrap the method call in a new method `changeChildCompState()`.
+To do so wrap the referenced method call inside the parent component's method `changeChildCompState()`.

 ```typescript
   changeChildCompState() {
     this.childElementRef.changeCompState()
   }
   ```

-this will call the child component's method whenever we click the button we've added the `changeChildCompState` method to.
+Clicking the button will change the text in the child component `inactive` to `active`.

 [screenshot of button]()

-clicking the button will change the text in the child component `inactive` to `active`.

 ## Conclusion

 What we just learned is an easier way of handling child component data by using ViewChild to grab data from a child component, call a child component's function, and pass a prop from a parent component to a child component.
-We completely bypassed eventemitters, outputs, and inputs which could get messy and confusing quickly.
+We completely bypassed EventEmitters, outputs, and inputs which could get messy and confusing quickly.

-take a look at the app below
+Take a look at the app below

 https://stackblitz.com/edit/angular-viewchild-post